 Capital Assets.
-The School purchased new facilities at the end of the prior year, and continued with remodeling and renovations during the current year.
+The School purchased new facilities two years ago, and continued with remodeling and renovations during the current year.
 Please refer to the note to the accompanying financial statements entitled Capital Assets and Depreciation for more detailed information about the School's capital asset activity.